Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma: Abstract

 \section{Abstract}

-This paper investigates the production of non-prompt photons originating from rotating synchrotron radiation (RoSyRa), specifically the emission of photons by a rigidly rotating quark-gluon plasma in thermal equilibrium, in the presence of an external magnetic field.
-We compute the non-prompt photon spectrum and its elliptic flow ($v_2$) at mid-rapidity.
-In particular, we investigate the finite volume effects.
+This paper investigates the production of nonprompt photons originating from rotating synchrotron radiation (RoSyRa), specifically the emission of photons by a rigidly rotating quark-gluon plasma in thermal equilibrium, in the presence of an external magnetic field.
+We compute the nonprompt photon spectrum and its elliptic flow ($v_2$) at midrapidity.
+In particular, we investigate the finite-volume effects.
 We find that at low transverse momentum, the magnetic field induces a significant $v_2$, while the plasma rotation boosts the synchrotron radiation of negatively charged quarks.
-These effects account for both the observed excess of direct photons and their elliptic flow, contributing to the resolution of the ``direct photon puzzle''.
+These findings make RoSyRa a viable candidate mechanism to resolve the ``direct photon puzzle.''